Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
 			<td>Recommended best practice is to use a date that conforms to ISO 8601-1:2019.
 Provide the date or dates sampling occurred in YYYY-MM-DD format.
-If reporting an interval of dates, separate the dates with /.
-Please be sure to provide accompanying sampling protocol and effort information in the terms dwc:samplingProtocol, dwc:sampleSizeValue, dwc:sampleSizeUnit, and dwc:samplingEffort.
+If reporting an interval of dates, separate the dates with a slash ( / ).
+Please be sure to provide accompanying sampling protocol and effort information in the terms <b>dwc:samplingProtocol</b>, <b>dwc:sampleSizeValue</b>, <b>dwc:sampleSizeUnit</b>, and <b>dwc:samplingEffort</b>.
 			</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
 			<td><ul class="list-group list-group-flush">
 			<li class="list-group-item">2015-08-14</li>
-				<ul><li class="list-group-item">For single day sampling</li>
+				<ul><li class="list-group-item">For single day sampling.</li>
 				</ul>
 			<li class="list-group-item">2015-08-14T16:00:00/2015-08-15T16:00:00</li>
-				<ul><li class="list-group-item">For sampling over a maximum 24 hour period that spans two dates: This is interpreted as: collections started on August 14, 2015 at 4pm local time and ended August 15, 2015 at 4pm local time.
-Note that in this case, dwc:eventTime does not need to be provided, but can be, as it is included in dwc:eventDate.</li>
+				<ul><li class="list-group-item">For sampling over a maximum 24 hour period that spans two dates.
+This is interpreted as: collections started on August 14, 2015 at 4pm local time and ended August 15, 2015 at 4pm local time.
+Note that in this case, <b>dwc:eventTime</b> does not need to be provided, but can be, as the sampling time interval is included in <b>dwc:eventDate</b>.</li>
 				</ul>
 				</ul></td>
 		</tr>